 As we noticed, this competitive aspect can take some unusual shapes (or perhaps unethical is a better word).

-We decided to investigate a little further into this.
+We decided to investigate this a little further.

 However, after taking a closer look, the numbers and figures showed us the following patterns and behaviors: Certain visitors were visiting the site in high frequency (5+ visits and all via an AdWords click) within a very short time frame, but not spending much time (mostly 0) on the website itself.
 We also noticed they showed the same behavior over multiple days and weeks.

 We had to block these visitors from ever seeing our clients’ Google Ads again.
 Not just to stop these abusers from clicking away our clients’ budget but also to stop them from further damaging the campaign stats, specifically the Google AdWords Quality Score, which has a high impact on positions (=visibility) and the corresponding click prices.

 This first investigation concerned the taxi industry.
 Very high competition both on the streets and online, plus we figured taxi drivers have time between jobs for this behavior.